Trump replaces embattled VA secretary with White House physician

 Breaking News Emails

-WASHINGTON — President Donald Trump ousted Secretary of Veterans Affairs David Shulkin Wednesday, announcing his intent to nominate the White House physician, Admiral Ronny Jackson, to fill the post and ending weeks of speculation about when the embattled cabinet official would leave the administration.
+WASHINGTON — President Donald Trump ousted Secretary of Veterans Affairs David Shulkin on Wednesday, announcing his intent to nominate the White House physician, Adm.
+Ronny Jackson, to fill the post and ending weeks of speculation about when the embattled cabinet official would leave the administration.

 Trump tweeted a confirmation of the news, which was first reported by Reuters.
 In a statement, the president described Jackson as "highly trained and qualified and as a service member himself."
 Trump also thanked Shulkin for his service and the "many great things we did together at Veterans Affairs."

-Jackson has been a White House physician to both presidents Trump and Barack Obama.
-Undersecretary of Defense for Personnel and Readiness Robert Wilkie will serve as interim secretary until Jackson is confirmed by the Senate, Trump said in a follow-up tweet.
+Jackson has been a White House physician to Presidents Trump and Barack Obama.
+Robert Wilkie, an undersecretary of defense, will serve as interim secretary until Jackson is confirmed by the Senate, Trump said in a follow-up tweet.

 Shulkin's departure comes amid a spate of other high level administration exits over the past month — including the secretary of state, national security adviser, top economic adviser, and communications director.